Skip to content

 Access to primary health care

 Primary health care is delivered in community settings, such as general practices, community health centres, First Nations health services, and allied health practices like physiotherapy.
 It is usually people’s first point of contact with the health system, and the gateway to specialised health services.
-The evidence presented in this report shows that there is a relative lack of access to PHC services in general, and particularly in remote areas where people need health care the most.
-Moreover, 30% of First Nations people reported that they needed health care, but had not seen a health care provider on at least once in the past 12 months.
+The evidence presented in this report shows that there is a relative lack of access to primary health care services in general, and particularly in remote areas where people need health care the most.
+Moreover, 30% of First Nations people reported that they needed health care but had not seen a health care provider on at least once in the past 12 months.

 Use of First Nations-specific primary health care services